Islamism: Qatar

+Pakistan

+Pakistan's support for Islamism is a complex, long-standing, and multifaceted policy rooted in state-sponsored Islamization efforts.
+While officially condemning terrorism, Pakistan has been accused of utilizing extremist Islamist groups for geopolitical leverage in Afghanistan and Jammu & Kashmir, leading to domestic security challenges and global concern.

-Western support of Islamism during the Cold War
+Western support of Islamism during and after the Cold War

 Afghan mujahideen representatives with President Ronald Reagan at the White House in 1983.

 During the Cold War, particularly during the 1950s, during the 1960s, and during most of the 1970s, the U.S. and other countries in the Western Bloc occasionally attempted to take advantage of the rise of Islamic religiousity by directing it against secular leftist/communist/nationalist insurgents/adversaries, particularly against the Soviet Union and Eastern Bloc states, whose ideology was not just secular but anti-religious.

 In 1957, U.S. President Eisenhower and senior U.S. foreign policy officials, agreed on a policy of using the communists' lack of religion against them: "We should do everything possible to stress the 'holy war' aspect" that has currency in the Middle East.

 During the 1970s and sometimes later, this aid sometimes went to fledgling Islamists and Islamist groups that later came to be seen as dangerous enemies.
 The US spent billions of dollars to aid the mujahideen Muslim Afghanistan enemies of the Soviet Union, and non-Afghan veterans of the war (such as Osama bin Laden) returned home with their prestige, "experience, ideology, and weapons", and had considerable impact.

 Although it is a strong opponent of Israel's existence, Hamas, officially founded in 1987, traces its origins back to institutions and clerics which were supported by Israel in the 1970s and 1980s.
 Israel tolerated and supported Islamist movements in Gaza, with figures like Ahmed Yassin, as Israel perceived them preferable to the secular and then more powerful al-Fatah with the PLO.